UrbanskiDawid/pyJsonEditor/README.md

 this pattern will match one element by:

 1. selecting "key" element in root node (assuring that is an object)
-2. select first element in it (assumintg its and array)
+2. select first element in it (assumintg its an array)

 example 2: